Selendroid for Mobile Automation (Part-I):

 Environmental Requirement | For Android – Mac, Linux, Windows (any version) | For iOS – Mac OSX 107 For Android – Windows 7+, Linux, Mac OSX 107 |

-To get started, you should already be familiar with using Selenium, IDE tools like Eclipse, basic programming concepts (Java, C, etc.), and have knowledge of Maven and other testing tools.
+To begin, you should be familiar with Selenium, IDE tools like Eclipse, basic programming concepts (Java, C, etc.), and have knowledge of Maven and other testing tools.

-- Install Intel x86 Emulator Accelerator (not mandatory) from here to view the emulator
+- Install Intel x86 Emulator Accelerator (not necessary) from here to view the emulator

-- Ensure Java SDK and JRE are already installed.
-You can download them from here
+- Make sure Java SDK and JRE are already installed.
+They can be downloaded from here

 - Eclipse should already be installed.
-If not, you can download it from here
+If not, it can be downloaded from here

 - Download Selenium jar files from here